DACRE m English (Rare)

 From a surname which was originally from a place name meaning "Dudda's clearing" in Old English... [more]

-DUKE m English
+DUNCAN m Scottish, English

 Anglicized form of the Gaelic name Donnchadh meaning "brown warrior", derived from Gaelic donn "brown" and cath "warrior"... [more]